se-edu/se-book/intellij/refactoring/text.md

 @[youtube](W_IiuORF16E)

-Here's another video explaining how to do some more useful refactorings in Intellij IDEA.
+Here's another video explaining how to do some more useful refactorings in IntelliJ IDEA.

 @[youtube](rPq7fBo5JVs)